nbari/violetear-docs/post/allocs.md

 (pprof)
 {{< / highlight >}}

-Was evident that splitting the path by using a regular expression was the most efficient way to go.
+Was evident that splitting the path by using a regular expression was not the most efficient way to go.
 I changed the function to something like this:

 ```go